 Yes free sanitary products are provided in all college toilets.
 This scheme is funded by local government and is to eliminate period poverty, so every student can come to college without the worry of not being to afford sanitary products.
 Please ensure that you take enough over the winter period when the college is closed for two consecutive weeks.

 - Can I get a C Card or contraception at the college?

 Yes we provide C Cards and free condoms.
 To obtain your C Card please pop into the Student Association or Student Advice.
 Condoms are also now available by post by visiting http://www.ccard.org.uk/free-condoms-by-post/

 - Is there a Student Association at West Lothian College?

 Yes there is.
 Our Student Association works hard to represent the needs and views of our students and works in partnership with the College to make the College a better place to learn.
 You can get involved too by becoming a class ambassador or volunteering your support for student social events and projects.
-We are located at the top of the stairs in the Street Building so please pop in and see us.
+We are located on the ground floor of Number 1 on the Square so please pop in and see us.

 - How can I find out more about the Student Association?